 Training and learning services grew, too, from a total of eight workshops in the U.S. to 25 workshops per year.
 In the mid-1990s, workshops first received NASBA (the National Association of State Boards of Accountancy) certification to grant participants CPE (continuing professional education) credits.
 By the end of the first three decades, development professionals in 26 countries had participated in workshops.
 A private “Members Only” online website and listserv kept members connected across the country and around the globe.

 On May 1, 2008, APVOFM and The Personnel Co-op joined together to form InsideNGO.
 New services, program areas, learning opportunities, and membership benefits proliferated.
 IT folks, young professionals, legal practitioners, and project managers became more active in the community as programs were developed for them.
 Virtual roundtables were offered for the first time in 2008 and webinars in 2010.
 The first “integrated” InsideNGO Annual Meeting took place in 2009; by 2011, the event was so large and with so many unique sessions that it was moved to the Walter E. Washington Convention Center, where it remains today.

-Today, in 2016, InsideNGO’s membership is 360 organizations strong.
-We’re offering 150 learning events in 2016-2017, in 20 countries, and our e-Learning portfolio is expanding with content created to meet our sector’s needs.
+Today, in 2017, InsideNGO’s membership is 350 organizations strong.
+We’re offering 150 learning events in 20 countries this year, and our e-Learning portfolio is expanding with content created to meet our sector’s needs.
 We are widely recognized as the leader in US government assistance compliance training.
 Our name as also become synonymous with operational excellence, and we recognize our members’ contributions in these areas with our annual Operational Excellence Awards.
-To reach our geographically dispersed membership, we broadcast our opening sessions of our Annual Conference via livestream in 2016, and next year, for our 40th anniversary celebration, we will make even more content available in real time.
+To reach our geographically dispersed membership, we broadcast our opening sessions of our Annual Conference via livestream in 2016, and for our 40th anniversary celebration this year, we will make even more content available in real time at this July event.